tasxatzial/travel-journal/README.md

 # Travel Journal

+A simple static page built with React.

 This is the second solo project from the React basics module of the [Frontend Career Path](https://scrimba.com/learn/frontend) course on [Scrimba](https://scrimba.com).

 ## Implementation

 * Responsive.
 * Accessible + screen reader friendly.
+* Mobile first approach.

 Since I've had access to the Figma file, I've tried to match the design as closely as possible.
 However, I decided to adjust some elements based on what I considered to be the best approach.
 Specifically: